StevenACoffman/jt/README.md

 `jt` is a CLI tool for viewing and manipulating JIRA issues.

-An example usage to transition an issue to a new status:
+One common example usage to transition an issue to a new status:
 ```
 jt "In Progress" TEAM-1234
 ```

-If you are in a git repository on a topic branch who's name matches `team-1234[-whatever]`, you can omit the issue argument as it is implied.
+If you are in a git repository where the topic branch's name matches `[whatever-]team-1234[-whatever]`, you can omit the issue argument as it is implied.

+Yeah, we even let you use underscores.

-### Usage:
+### Common Usage:
 jt [new state] [issue number]

 **Note:**